GetDKAN/dkan/docs/source/user-guide/guide_custom_schemas.rst

 .. note::

-  For more information on how forms are generated from schema files, see `JSON Form Widget <https://dkan.readthedocs.io/en/latest/json_form_widget.html>`_.
+  For more information on how forms are generated from schema files, see :doc:`JSON Form Widget <../components/json_form_widget>`.